-Early Intervention: Helping Children with Autism/Better Start Funding Packages
+Early Intervention: Helping Children with Autism (HCWA)/Better Start Funding Packages

 The Department of Social Services offers children with certain diagnosed disabilities, such as autism, $12000 funding to support Early Intervention until their 7th birthday.
 This includes up to $6000 per year for therapies and $2000 per year for resources.
 Collaborative Partnerships Occupational Therapy is a registered provider of Early Intervention for children with autism and other approved disabilities requiring ongoing early intervention assessment and therapy.
 Collaborative Partnerships is also able to approve resources for purchase using these funding packages (depending on clinical relevance).